ovh/cds/docs/content/docs/concepts/files/workflow-syntax.md

   - type: RepositoryWebHook
 ```

-Here there are two major things to understand: `workflow` and `hooks`.
+There are two major things to understand: `workflow` and `hooks`.
 A workflow is a kind of graph starting from a root pipeline, and other pipelines with dependencies.
 In this example, the `deploy` pipeline will be triggered after the `build` pipeline.

 ## Run Conditions